AdobeDocs/experience-manager-core-components.en/help/using/teaser.md

 To experience the Teaser Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](http://opensource.adobe.com/aem-core-wcm-components/library/teaser.html).

+### Technical Details {#technical-details}

+The latest technical documentation about the Teaser Component [can be found on GitHub](https://github.com/adobe/aem-core-wcm-components/blob/master/content/src/content/jcr_root/apps/core/wcm/components/teaser/v1/teaser).

+Further details about developing Core Components can be found in the [Core Components developer documentation](developing.md).

 ## Configure Dialog {#configure-dialog}

 The content author can use the configure dialog to define the properties of the individual teaser.
 There is also an [edit dialog](teaser.md#main-pars_header_1229227054) to modify the teaser image if one is selected.